Updated: January 14, 2019

 Another design consideration is to implement a Panoramic Gallery that extends across multiple Screenshots.
 This can be used to encourage additional exploration from visitors.
 For best practices on designing a Panoramic Gallery for iOS, read this.
 For best practices on designing a Panoramic Gallery for Google Play, read this.

 Same language – different affinities

 Many countries share the same language, creating the illusion they can be treated as one unit in marketing terms.
 But that is not the case.
 For example, countless tests of ours have shown that the UK generally has different winning variations than the US.
 If your app is available globally, you should expand its reach through localization.

 Localizing stores is one thing.
-Culturalizing them is a whole other story
+Culturalizing them is a whole other story.

 |Often has higher explore rates than most regions and is almost 2x higher than UK.
 US visitors are more likely to scroll the gallery than other regions|

 |In more than 50% of tests, the winner in the UK was different than the winner in the US|